Integrating AI Agents in Microsoft Teams for Collaboration

 Leveraging AI for Meeting Management

-Use the Facilitator for the heavy meeting chores: agenda prep, live notes, time prompts and a tidy post-meeting summary.
+Use the Facilitator for the tedious meeting work: agenda prep, live notes, time prompts and a tidy post-meeting summary.
 Practical setup:

 - For recurring meetings, place a standard agenda template in meeting chat.